 Most advice says stop running.
 Stride does the opposite.
+Recover on a simple protocol while you keep the base you built.

 Roll a few minutes morning and post-run.
 Keep training on a simple plan.
 No boot, no six weeks off.
 The morning step changes first.

-Recover without losing the fitness you spent months building.
+Recover without losing the fitness you built.

 Load and blood flow, not numbing and waiting.